opensearch-project/dashboards-observability/Using-Docker.md

 ```

 ## Security Notice
-The default User:Password for this demo test is embedded within the  [.env](.env) environment file - pay attention not to use this configuration in a production or any environment that may contain
+There is no security plugin and authentication definitions for this development test demo - pay attention not to use this configuration in a production or any environment that may contain
-confident or personal information without first changing the security definition for accessing the servers.
+confident or personal information without first changing the security definition for accessing the servers - for production use cases please review this [link](https://opensearch.org/docs/latest/install-and-configure/install-opensearch/docker/)